johnmcclumpha/sketch-add-colors-to-palette/README.md

 Within sketch:

-select the layers with the fill colours you want to add and navigate to:
+Select the layers with the fill or border colours you want to add and navigate to:

-Plugins > Add Colors to Palette > Add fill colors
+`Plugins > Add Colors to Palette`

-Alternatively the shortcut key of `cmd-shift-d` has now been implemented
+You can then select from one of four commands:

+`Add fills - Color Names`
+This will add the fill colors from the selected layers and name them using color values This command can also be accessed using the shortcut of `cmd-shift-d`

+`Add fills - Layer Names`
+This will add the fill colors from the selected layers and name them using layer names

+`Add borders - Color Names`
+This will add the border colors from the selected layers and name them using color values

+`Add borders - Layer Names`
+This will add the border colors from the selected layers and name them using layer names